grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

 In this tutorial, you'll:

-- Set up a headless Raspberry Pi using Raspbian
+- Set up a headless Raspberry Pi using Raspbian.
-- Install Grafana on your Raspberry Pi
+- Install Grafana on your Raspberry Pi.

 ### Prerequisites